Azure/AzureAD-App-Docs/articles/en-us/civicplatform/sso_configure.md

 ### Configuring Civic Platform for single sign-on

-1. Open a new web browser window and sign into your Atlassian Cloud company site as an administrator.
+1. Open a new web browser window and sign into your Civic Platform company site as an administrator.

 1. Click on **Standard Choices**.